gary-vladimir/RTAB-Mapping/README.md

 ## Overview

-This project implements a two-wheel robot in a simulated environment using **Gazebo**, **ROS**, and **RViz**.
-The goal of the project is to enable localization and navigation for the robot within a known map using the **AMCL** (Adaptive Monte Carlo Localization) node.
-The robot is equipped with a **LIDAR** sensor for environment scanning and a **camera** for visual perception.
-The robot can move within a predefined map and localize itself accurately using AMCL, while relying on a precise odometry model and laser scan data.
+This project implements a two-wheel differential drive robot in a simulated environment using Gazebo, ROS Noetic, and RViz.
+The robot is equipped with an RGB-D camera and a LIDAR sensor to perform 2D SLAM (Simultaneous Localization and Mapping) using RTAB-Map.
+The goal is to enable the robot to navigate within a simulated environment and build a map in real-time.

 ---